PintoCamila/DaisySweeperDeploy/README.md

 <br>
 <br>

-Made following a tutorial by Traversy Media and Ania Kubow on youtube:
+Inspired by a tutorial by Traversy Media and Ania Kubow on youtube:
 <br>
 link: https://www.youtube.com/watch?v=W0No1JDc6vE